chendo/yoga_pants/README.md

 * No DSL for queries; only hashes
 * Bulk indexing
 * Threadsafe
+* Handle a list of servers and fallback to other ones
 * A solid base to build more complex ES libraries on top of.

 ## Installation